William T. Powers (1926-2013) Visionary, collaborator & friend

 Take a look at how PCT is being used to develop realistic arm control in robots:

-To see a wonderful array of robots implementing PCT, see Rupert Young's website.
+To see a wonderful array of robots implementing PCT, see Rupert Young's website and view his talk at TAROS 2014:

 The following past Control Systems Group conference papers are available here: